hzqst/MetaHookSv/Renderer.md

 `r_water` set to 1 to enable reflection and refraction for water. set to 2 to draw all visible entities in reflection (relatively expensive to render), otherwise only BSP world terrains are rendered in reflection.

-`r_water_fresnelfactor` controls the intensity of reflection.

-`r_water_depthfactor1` controls the strength of water edge feathering.

-`r_water_depthfactor2` controls the base strength of water edge feathering.

-`r_water_normfactor` controls the intensity of turbulence based on normalmap.

-`r_water_minheight` water entity with height smaller than this value will not be rendered with shader program.

 ## Per-Object Dynamic Shadow

 Dynamic Shadows are cast only by world models (players, monsters, weaponbox, corpses, etc), and only onto brush surfaces.
 They are calculated at runtime, so they are quite crude and relatively expensive to render.